Abstract fees are:

 *Post doc and Research Technician abstracts are submitted at the Regular Abstract Submission rate.

 Abstracts will be accepted in both electronic and paper formats, though electronic abstract submission is preferred.
 SIVB’s online electronic abstract system includes online payment capabilities with immediate submission and confirmations.
-The Regular Abstract Deadline to have your abstract considered for an oral presentation is February 20, 2017.
+The Final Abstract Submission Deadline to have your abstract considered for poster presentation and included in the addendum booklet at the meeting is March 31, 2017.

 Below are directions for formatting your heading and abstract plus a sample for reference to assist you in preparing your submission.